smart-education-gamelab/function-dungeon/README.md

-# Function Dungeon - Development
+# Function Dungeon - New Graphics

-Welcome to the **Development Branch** of the Function Dungeon repository.
-This branch is the heartbeat of the project, where the latest changes and work-in-progress updates are made.
+Welcome to the **New Graphics Branch** of the Function Dungeon repository.
+This branch contains an experimental version of Function Dungeon which introduces a new visual style to the game.

 [Back to Main Branch](https://github.com/smart-education-gamelab/function-dungeon)